 6. Have - and use - both apps.

-Uber is still in more cities (especially internationally) than Lyft at this point, but I strongly recommend that you know how to use both apps for travel to cities in which they both have coverage.
+Uber is still in more cities (especially internationally) than Lyft at this point, but I strongly recommend that you set up and know how to use both apps for travel to cities in which they both have coverage.
 Being able to look at both gives you more flexibility.
 On some occasions, the wait for a car on one service is substantially shorter.
 In other situations, one service may be charging higher pricing but the other is not.
-You’ll save money and time making Uber and Lyft compete for your business.
+You'll save money and time making Uber and Lyft compete for your business.

 7. Airport pickups are not always possible - or at least easy.